 - A woman would like this form of management.

 - Suprapubic catheters may have lower complication rates, including lower rates of symptomatic UTI and by-passing.

 - If someone has cognitive impairment, they should follow a prompted and timed toileting programme.

 - Patients with neurological disease may also benefit from bladder retraining or habit retraining after assessment by a healthcare professional trained in such techniques.
 Carers/families should - with the patient's consent - be involved.

 - Botulinum toxin type A is sometimes used in some patients with neurological disease - eg, those with spinal cord disease and overactive bladder or impaired bladder storage.
 Recently, NICE has recommended a starting dose of 100 rather than 200 units in botulinum-naive women and early review (three months rather than six months after injection).

 - Augmentation cystoplasty using an intestinal segment may be offered to patients with non-progressive neurological disease and impaired bladder storage.

 - Ileal conduit diversion (urostomy) with or without cystectomy may be considered for patients whose neurological disease causes intractable problems.

 - Desmopressin may be prescribed in women with troublesome nocturia.
-It should be used with caution in women with cystic fibrosis and is contra-indicated in those aged over 65 with cardiovascular disease or hypertension.
+It should be used with caution in women with cystic fibrosis, reduced renal function and/or cardiovascular disease and is contra-indicated in cardiac insufficiency and other conditions requiring treatment with diuretic agents.
 Its use in idiopathic urinary incontinence is outside its UK licence and women should be informed of this.

 - Propiverine, flavoxate, imipramine or propantheline.